 Isolation After Positive Results

-Individuals who are not cleared to access campus due to a positive COVID-19 test result, either at initial testing or any other testing that occurs during the semester, must isolate until cleared by the Tompkins County Health Department.
+Individuals who are not cleared to access campus due to a positive COVID-19 test result, either at arrival testing or any other testing that occurs during the semester, must isolate until cleared by the Tompkins County Health Department.

 Residential students who are not cleared to return to campus will be temporarily relocated to Emerson Hall or a local hotel arranged by the college.
 Students must remain in isolation until release is approved by the Tompkins County Health Department.
 Ithaca College will provide support to ensure that daily needs (e.g., food, medication) are met.